TheInfamousToTo/plex-suggester/README.md

 # Plex Movie Suggester

-**Version 1.5.0**
+**Version 1.6.0**

 A modern Flask app that connects to your Plex server and suggests a random unwatched movie, TV show, anime, or other video from your Plex library.
-Features a sleek, responsive Plex-themed UI with modern glass morphism design, interactive elements, and **secure JWT-based authentication**.
+Features a sleek, responsive Plex-themed UI with modern glass morphism design, interactive elements, **secure JWT-based authentication**, and **Movie Match functionality** for group viewing decisions.

+---

+## 🚀 What's New in v1.6.0

+- **Movie Match Feature:**
+  Tinder-style movie matching for group viewing decisions with real-time collaboration.
+- **Group Swiping:**
+  Create or join match rooms with friends and family to find movies everyone wants to watch.
+- **Optimized Performance:**
+  Ultra-fast movie and poster loading with intelligent preloading and caching systems.
+- **Real-time Matching:**
+  Instant match detection when users like the same movies with beautiful match displays.
+- **Session Management:**
+  Persistent room sessions with participant tracking and room expiration handling.
+- **FastAPI Backend Integration:**
+  Seamless integration with plex-backend for match data persistence and user management.
+- **Mobile-First Design:**
+  Fully responsive design optimized for touch devices with swipe animations.

 ---